 I hurt my foot!!
 And when I asked Dr. Googs what my symptoms might be it provided a list of potential diagnosis that didn’t apply to my symptoms or health history.
 It did scare me with a few potential causes of the pain that are serious medical conditions.
 (So in addition to foot pain I had a mild panic attack, no big.)
 So I put together this list of resources for Top of Foot Injury from Running.

-The reality is runners get little aches and pains and sometimes BIG ones or injuries.
+The reality is runners get little aches and pains and sometimes BIG ones or injuries that need immediate attention by a podiatrist.
 But your training situation and health are relevant to help figure out what’s going on with your body.

 Best Sites for Pain on Top of Foot Information